luisqtr/exciteometer-devices-UWP/README.md

 ### Deploying and running the sample

 - To debug the sample and then run it, press F5 or select Debug >  Start Debugging.
 To run the sample without debugging, press Ctrl+F5 or selectDebug > Start Without Debugging.

+---

+## Previous errors with LibLSL in WIndows store

+(Fixed on 2023-03-26, the bundle passes the tests with LSL.dll)

+Since the LSL library uses API that are not compatible with UWP it needed to be recompiled using this [reference](https://docs.microsoft.com/en-us/cpp/porting/how-to-use-existing-cpp-code-in-a-universal-windows-platform-app?view=vs-2019).

+After generating the project in CMake for VS2022, it is necessary to:
+- Add to the compiler options in `Properties>C/C++>Command Line` the following options to check compatibility with UWP: `/ZW:platform.winmd /EHsc`
+- Add the linker options in `Properties>Linker>Command Line`: `/SAFESEH /DYNAMICBASE /NXCOMPAT /APPCONTAINER`

+Adding the flag `/ZW` as suggested by the tutorial was not necessary, the workaround was found [here](https://docs.microsoft.com/en-us/cpp/build/reference/zw-windows-runtime-compilation?view=vs-2019)